gndrmnn/nodepool/doc/source/operation.rst

    Time in seconds it takes to upload a built image to a specific provider in the cloud.

+.. zuul:stat:: nodepool.builder.dib_image_build.<diskimage_name>.<ext>.<result>
+   :type: counter

+   Number of builds executed for a specific image.

+   *result* is one of

+   * ready: Image was successfully built.
+   * failed: Image failed to build.

 Nodepool launcher
 ~~~~~~~~~~~~~~~~~